official-stockfish/Stockfish/README.md

     If enabled by UCI_LimitStrength, aim for an engine strength of the given Elo.
     This Elo rating has been calibrated at a time control of 60s+0.6s and anchored to CCRL 40/4.

-  * #### Skill Level
+  * #### SkillLevel
-    Lower the Skill Level in order to make Stockfish play weaker (see also UCI_LimitStrength).
+    Lower the SkillLevel in order to make Stockfish play weaker (see also UCI_LimitStrength).
-    Internally, MultiPV is enabled, and with a certain probability depending on the Skill Level a weaker move will be played.
+    Internally, MultiPV is enabled, and with a certain probability depending on the skill level a weaker move will be played.

   * #### SyzygyPath
     Path to the folders/directories storing the Syzygy tablebase files.
 Multiple